medialab/hyphe/README.md

  * hyphe_www_client: a JavaScript web interface to constitute and explore web corpuses through the backend API

 You can try a restricted version of Hyphe at the following url: [http://hyphe.medialab.sciences-po.fr/demo/](http://hyphe.medialab.sciences-po.fr/demo/)

+DISCLAIMER: hyphe has greatly changed between versions 0.1 and 0.2.
+Although migrating from an older version was insured as best as possible, it is highly recommended to completely reinstall from scratch.
+Older corpora can be reran by exporting the list of webentities from the old version and recrawl it from that list of urls in the new version.

 _Note:_ MongoDB being limited to 2Go databases on 32bit systems, it is recommanded to always install Hyphe on a 64bit machine.